octu0/bitcaskdb/README.md

 ## Performance

-Benchmarks run on a 11" Macbook with a 1.4Ghz Intel Core i7:
+Benchmarks run on a 11" MacBook with a 1.4Ghz Intel Core i7:

 ```sh
 $ make bench